HyagoOliveira/FluxEvaluationProject/README.md

 1. Infinite attack when holding attack button: fixed when improvements were made at StarterAssetsThirdPerson AnimationController on [this commit][8].
 2. Player sometime jumps when kick attack is pressed: fixed by removing `Random.Range` from `buttonY` property at [this commit][7].
+3. Fix ResourcesLoad component: although it is not a required bugfix, [the fix][9] was necessary since it prevented to build the project.

 ---